apache/cordova-docs/www/docs/en/3.0.0/guide/overview/index.md

 ## Platform Support

-The following shows the set of development tools and device APIs available for each mobile platform.
+The following <a href="../../cordova/inappbrowser/inappbrowser.html">show</a>s the set of development tools and device APIs available for each mobile platform.
 (Column headers display the CLI's shorthand stubs.)